Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 Why does final placement matter when moving mulch?

-Final placement matters because mulch still has to be placed around plants, bed edges, trees, walkways, and finished areas.
+Final placement matters because mulch must still be distributed around plants, trees, bed edges, hardscape, and finished areas.
 Getting mulch close is not the same as placing it correctly.

 Is moving material the same as placing material?

-No. Moving material means transporting it from one location to another.
-Placing material means controlling where it lands and how it fits into the finished job.
+No. Moving material means transporting it between locations.
+Placing material means controlling where it lands and how it becomes part of the finished job.

 Why are wheelbarrows still useful for final placement?

-Wheelbarrows are useful because they can be guided by hand, tipped, angled, dumped carefully, and used in areas where machines may not fit or should not go.
+Wheelbarrows can be guided by hand, positioned precisely, tipped, angled, and used for smaller controlled dumps in areas where machines may not fit or should not travel.

-The W.I.T.C.H.™ lets a machine handle the distance while preserving the wheelbarrow for hand-controlled final placement.
+The W.I.T.C.H.™ allows a compatible machine to handle suitable travel distance while preserving the wheelbarrow for hand-controlled dumping and final placement.

 Why is instant release important?

-Instant release allows the wheelbarrow to move from tow mode to hand placement mode.
-That transition is what lets the wheelbarrow remain useful after the tow.
+Instant release allows the wheelbarrow to move from machine-powered Tow Mode to Hand Placement Mode without a lengthy conversion process.
+That transition preserves the wheelbarrow workflow.

 Is a tow cart better than a wheelbarrow for final placement?